hanhanwu/Hanhan_d3/beginner/ReadMe.md

     * data.tsv: https://github.com/hanhanwu/Hanhan_d3/blob/master/beginner/data.tsv
       * The data here has to be very long, <b>wait for me to add more data tomorrow...</b>
   * NOTE: to run the code, you need to set up server first.
 Check <b>IDE & Server</b> [here][1]
-  * Here is the Animated Line Chart created (I added more data in Baby Emmauel's original data, otherwise, not enough)
+  * Here is the Animated Line Chart created (I added some random data in Baby Emmauel's original data, otherwise, not enough to create the animation)

   ![Animated Line Chart](https://github.com/hanhanwu/Hanhan_d3/blob/master/beginner/animated_line_chart.gif)